Skip to content

 3. Adding or modifying the execute commands to fit your project’s needs

-Using a browser for development#
+Using a browser for development

-Whilst v2 fully supported the use of a browser for development, it caused a lot of confusion.
+Whilst Wails v2 fully supported the use of a browser for development, it caused a lot of confusion.
 Applications that would work in the browser would not necessarily work in the desktop application, as not all browser APIs are available in webviews.